-Breaking News: Crash at Island Heritage Roundabout, road closed
+UPDATE: ETH reopened after single-car crash

-Police are currently on the scene of a crash along the Esterley Tibbetts Highway in the vicinity of the Island Heritage roundabout and traffic has ground to a halt in the area.
+Police have reopened a stretch of the Esterley Tibbetts Highway in the vicinity of the Island Heritage roundabout after a single-car crash ground traffic to a halt in the area.

-Details are few at the moment, but initial reports say a truck crashed into a light pole a short time ago.
-It is unclear if there were any injuries.
-However the vehicle is entangled in the power line on the grassy area off the road.
+Police have not answered several messages seeking information on the incident. but initial reports indicate a truck crashed into a light pole just after 2 p.m.
+It is unclear if there were any injuries but an ambulance was at the scene.
+The vehicle is entangled in the power line on the grassy area off the road.

-Report reaching Cayman 27 say the south-bound lane is closed between Island Heritage and the Century 21 roundabouts.
-Do check back for updates on this developing story and for full details tune in at 6pm.
+The south-bound lane of the ETH was closed between Island Heritage and the Century 21 roundabouts.
+Traffic was diverted back onto West Bay Road, causing major traffic gridlock.

+A CUC spokesperson said no power outages were reported as a result of the crash and the lines involved are not live, so the area is safe for passers-by.

 Add Comment